Converging approximations of attractors via almost Lyapunov functions and semidefinite programming

-Here we assume algebraic structure of the problem in order to get access to the polynomial optimization framework that has also been used in \cite{AlmostLyapunov} and \cite{MilanCorbiAttractor} to solve the corresponding optimization problems by a hierarchy of finite dimensional semidefinite programs.
-The idea is to replace the decision variables $w,J,v$ by polynomials (this will be justified by the Stone-Weierstraß theorem) and the non-negativity will be algebraically certified by a SOS condition.
+The idea is to replace the decision variables $w,J,v$ by polynomials (this will be justified by the Stone-Weierstraß theorem) and the non-negativity will be algebraically certified by an SOS condition.
 This is a standard procedure and we refer to~\cite{lasserre2009moments} and \cite{korda2014convex} for details.
 In order to apply these algebraic certificates we treat polynomial vector fields $f$ and compact basic semi-algebraic constraint sets $X$.
 A set $X$ is called compact basic semi-algebraic if there exist polynomials $g_1,\ldots,g_j \in \R[x_1,\ldots,x_n]$ such that